rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 * creating unique values (e.g. IDs or unique phone numbers for fraud checking)

-For these purposes, databene benerator provides several interfaces, which extend a common interface, Distribution.
+For these purposes, rapiddweller Benerator provides several interfaces, which extend a common interface, Distribution.
 The most important ones are

 * WeightFunction